barnard704344/3D-Printer-Artillery-Switchwire-Conversion/README.md

 The plan:
 keep the following:
   - base and frame
-  - heatbed and glass bed
+  - heatbed and glass bed *WIll need a steel sprung plate for Eddy sensor
   - Y motion
   - Z steppers
   - mks gen L board and electronics